-Controlling for endogeneous total food expenditure, in the sense that in equation (8) $E(\varepsilon | \ln X) \neq 0$ , is only slightly more difficult in the current semiparametric approach.
-I follow Blundell, Duncan and Pendakur (1998) and use a simple two step procedure due to Holly and Sargan (1982) and later generalized by Newey, Powell and Francis (1999).
+Controlling for endogeneous total food expenditure, in the sense that in equation (8) $E(\varepsilon | \ln X) \neq 0$, is only slightly more difficult in the current semiparametric approach.
+I follow Blundell, Duncan and Pendakur (1998) and use a simple two-step procedure due to Holly and Sargan (1982) and later generalized by Newey, Powell and Francis (1999).
 First I regress the log of total food expenditure on the log of total income (y)

-$$\ln X = \lambda \ln y + \omega, \tag{14}$$
+$$\ln X = \lambda \ln y + \omega, \tag{15}$$

-where $E(\omega | y) = 0$ .
-Then appending an estimate of $\omega$ , to the model (8) controls and provides a test for the endogeneity of total food expenditure.
-Incorporating additional covariate into the estimation model is simply a matter of joining another column on the matrix X.
+where $E(\omega | y) = 0$.
+Then appending an estimate of ω , to the model (8) controls and provides a test for the endogeneity of total food expenditure.

-Written in this way the estimation of the nonparametric component is cast in the context of a simple linear random effects model and estimated via restricted maximum likelihood using mixed effects software (e.g. SAS PROC MIXED or S-Plus/R nlme).
+Written in this way the estimation of the nonparametric component is cast in the context of a simple linear random effects model and estimated via restricted maximum likelihood using mixed effects software (e.g. SAS PROC MIXED or S-Plus/R nlme)4.
 In short, the p-spline model described above can be written as an additive mixed model.
-In the current application, the model is fit using R (R Development Core Team (2006)) and the nlme module (Pinheiro et al. (2006)).
+In the current application, the model is fit using R (R Development Core Team (2006)) and the nlme module (Pinheiro et al. (2006))5.